Skip to content

 snntorch a spiking neuron library like torch.nn, deeply integrated with autograd

-snntorch.export enables cross-compatibility with other SNN libraries via NIR
+snntorch.export_nir enables exporting to other SNN libraries via NIR

 snntorch.functional common arithmetic operations on spikes, e.g., loss, regularization etc.